 Want to go more in-depth on this topic?
 Here’s a recorded webinar that digs deeper with more examples of how to speak to your shoppers’ emotional motivations.

-It’s up to you to create that feeling of ‘this fits me’ for your target customer, and to provide the features and benefits they need to justify their purchase after the fact.
+It’s up to you to create that feeling of ‘this fits me’ for your target customer and to provide the features and benefits they need to justify their purchase after the fact.

-Optimizing your marketing experiences for emotional relevance
+Optimizing your marketing experiences for emotional connection

 - Identify what your target customers’ core emotional drivers are,